FINTmodels/FINT.Model.Resource/README.md

 Full https URIs are sensitive to changes in the FINT API deployment configuration.
-To ensure that links are robust, the FINT APIs also support convenience methods that enables implementors to generate links when the target Java class is known.
+To ensure that links are robust, the FINT APIs also support convenience methods that enables implementors to generate links when the target type is known.
 In these cases the methods `Link.with(Type, String...)` or `Link.with(Type, String)` come in handy.
-The first argument is the Java class of the target resource, so to link to a `Person` you use `Link.with(typeof(Person), ...)`.
+The first argument is the type of the target resource, so to link to a `Person` you use `Link.with(typeof(Person), ...)`.

 The second parameter(s) are the path element that specify the identifier for the target.
 They are